Fact Sheets

 • About 70% of people with PD experience tremor.

-• PD symptoms often vary throughout the day, worsening with anxiety, fatigue or as medication wears off in between doses.
+• PD symptoms can vary throughout the day, and may worsen with anxiety, fatigue or as medication wears off in between doses.

 • Regular exercise can help manage PD symptoms and improve quality of life.

-• Carbidopa/levodopa (brand name Sinemet) is still the “gold standard” in PD medications.
+• Carbidopa/levodopa (Sinemet) is the “gold standard” medication for PD.

 How common is Parkinson's?

-Nearly one million people in the U.S. and 10 million people worldwide are living with PD.
-About 90,000 Americans are diagnosed with Parkinson’s each year.
-It is the second most common neurodegenerative condition after Alzheimer’s.
-The number of people with PD will increase substantially in the next 20 years due to our aging population.
+Nearly one million people in the U.S. and 10 million people around the world are living with PD.
+About 90,000 Americans are diagnosed each year.
+It is the second most common progressive neurological condition after Alzheimer’s disease.
+The number of people with PD is expected to rise in the next 20 years as our population ages.

 What are the symptoms of Parkinson's?

-The most visible and well-known signs of PD are movement (or motor) symptoms such as tremor, slow movement, stiffness and balance issues.
-However, most people also develop non-movement (or non-motor) symptoms that impact mood and quality of life.
-These can include anxiety, sleep issues and thinking changes.
+PD affects everyone differently, but the most visible and well-known signs are movement symptoms such as tremor, slowness, stiffness and balance problems.
+Many people also experience non-movement symptoms that can impact daily life as much or more than movement challenges.
+These can include depression, sleep issues, thinking changes and others.

-Initial symptoms can be mild and sometimes mistaken for signs of aging.
-To learn about early signs of Parkinson’s, visit Parkinson.org/EarlySigns.
+To learn about the early signs of PD, visit Parkinson.org/EarlySigns.

 How does Parkinson's progress?